typestack/routing-controllers/README.md

 #### Using exist express server instead of creating a new one

-If you have, or if you want to create and configure express (or koa) app separately, you can use `useExpressServer` instead of `createExpressServer` function:
+If you have, or if you want to create and configure express app separately, you can use `useExpressServer` instead of `createExpressServer` function:

 ```typescript